Ying-Lab/SAINT/README.md

 **Run SAINT**

-1.Run SAINT to get model.
+1. Run SAINT to get model.

 Create a new folder to put output file